A Detailed Guide to Hidden Costs for First-Time Renters in Chicago

 The city of Chicago, like most metro areas, has tenant screening laws enacted to keep both tenants and landlords in check.
 Landlords with properties in Chicago usually charge an application fee that goes toward performing a background check on you.
 This may include checking your credit record, eviction history, criminal record, and more.

 Illinois laws do not dictate how much a landlord should charge you in rental applications fees.
 This means that landlords in Chicago are free to charge as much as they want.
-However, in most cases, tenant screening services cost anywhere between $20-40.
+However, in most cases, tenant screening services cost anywhere between $20 and $40.
 Keep in mind that landlords cannot refund your application fee even if your application is rejected.

 Refundable Security Deposit